 Profound Intellectual Disability

-The group with Profound Intellectual Disability constitutes approximately 1% to 2% of people with Intellectual Disability.
+The group with Profound Intellectual Disability constitutes approximately 1% to 2% of people with an Intellectual Disability.
 Most individuals with this diagnosis have an identified neurological condition that accounts for their Intellectual Disability.
-During the childhood years they display considerable impairments in sensorimotor functioning.
+During their childhood years, they display considerable impairments in sensorimotor functioning.

 Optimal development may occur in a highly structured environment with constant aid and supervision and an individualized relationship with a caregiver.
 Motor development and self-care and communication skills may improve if appropriate training is provided.
 Some can perform simple tasks in closely supervised and sheltered settings.